FeGe as a building block for the kagome 1:1, 1:6:6, and 1:3:5 families: hidden d-orbital decoupling of flat band sectors, effective models and interaction Hamiltonians: Tight-binding (TB) models of FeGe

 In the following, we first give the general form of the TB Hamiltonian constrained by symmetries operations defined in \cref{eq_TB1_rep_local}, and then fit the hopping parameters to the DFT results, which matches correctly with the IRREPs and the main feature of the orbital projections in DFT.
 The hopping parameters obtained are effective hoppings that can be seen as the superposition of hoppings from several near neighbors.
 Remark that the near-neighbor hoppings obtained in the Wannier TB (\cref{Table:wannier_hoppings}) cannot be used directly, as there exist longer-range hoppings and also hybridizations with other orbitals in the Wannier TB.
 Moreover, as the onsite energies of Fe $d$ and Ge $p$ in the Wannier TB are close, a direct second-order perturbation does not work well.
 Thus we only use hoppings in the Wannier TB as a reference and refit the hoppings in the minimal TB model.

-Considering a few near neighbor hoppings of the kagome lattice and hoppings between the kagome lattice and trigonal lattice, we construct the following TB model in the local coordinates basis $\psi_{\text{loc}}$, where we use $p_{xy}^t$ to denote $p_x,p_y$ of trigonal Ge and $d_1, d_2$ to denote $d_{xy}, d_{x^2-y^2}$ in the local coordinates:
+Considering a few near neighbor hoppings of the kagome lattice and hoppings between the kagome lattice and triangular lattice, we construct the following TB model in the local coordinates basis $\psi_{\text{loc}}$, where we use $p_{xy}^t$ to denote $p_x,p_y$ of triangular Ge and $d_1, d_2$ to denote $d_{xy}, d_{x^2-y^2}$ in the local coordinates: